What are Linzer Biscuits?

 - Preheat your oven to 325 F / 170 C / Gas Mark 3.
 Sift the flour, salt and icing sugar into a large bowl.
 Add the butter and using your finger tips rub the butter into the flour until thoroughly incorporated and the mixture resembles sand or breadcrumbs.

-- Mix the egg yolks together and add into the flour and butter.
+- Mix the egg yolks and vanilla extract together and add into the flour and butter.
 Using a folk mix together to form a dough.
 Wrap the dough in cling film and chill in the fridge for at least an hour.

 - Place the pastry onto a lightly floured work surface.
 Using a lightly floured rolling pin carefully roll out so the pastry a half a centimetre thick.
 Cut into rounds with a four-centimetre cookie cutter.